-And of course when you’re on the road, you'll get a little snacky.
+And of course when you’re on the road, you’ll get a little “snacky” (that’s one of my favorite words!).
 Our go-to snacks were trail mix, fruits, dried mangoes, crackers and root veggie chips.
-I have to admit, we did stop and get ice cream every once and awhile... okay fine, it was quite frequently.
+I have to admit, we did stop and get ice cream every once and awhile… Okay fine, it was quite frequently.
 (It was one hot summer!)

 Oh, and we can’t forget about coffee!
 We kept track of this category more or less because we were curious how much my caffeine addiction was costing us.
 A little over $100 wasn’t too terribly bad for two people in three months.

 Let’s break it down: (We saved food at restaurants for a category on its own.)